hpe-storage/hpe-nimble-cinder-rhosp16.2/README.md

 ## Overview

-This page provides steps to deploy & configure Nimble backends for RHOSP16.2.
+This page provides steps to deploy & configure Nimble backend driver for RHOSP16.2.

 ## Prerequisites